Dangers of Overloading Vehicles

 What will happen if my vehicle is found to be overloaded?

 If your vehicle is found to be overloaded by an enforcement officer it can result in a prohibition notice which will prevent you from continuing your journey until the weight is corrected.
 This may mean the goods being unloaded to bring the weight down or being redistributed (in axle overload cases).
 You will then be issued with a ‘removal of prohibition notice’ to continue your journey.
-You may alternatively be issued with a ‘direction to drive notice’ which allows you to drive to a specified place to off-load.
+Alternatively, you may be issued with a ‘direction to drive notice’.
+This will allow you to drive to a specified location to offload.

 Image taken from gov.uk under the Open Government License V3